vanessadenardin/pet-sitter-club/README.md

 - **Internal links** to encourage user stay longer on the website, also to advertise relevant content.
 - **Customer reviews** include some previous client's experience after hiring services from a pet sitter that could be useful for potential customers.
 - **Tabs** familiarizing the user with the app
+- **Carousel images** to display the services available in the application in the homepage

 ---